 But keep in mind that you can get to Ostuni either by train, car, or airplane.

 If you are landing by plane, you can arrive either at the Bari or the Salento airport.
+Search for convenient flights (affiliate link).

 The best way to get from Ostuni is by automobile.
 The main Salento Airport is located just 37 km from Ostuni (23 miles), while Bari's airport is 100 km (62 miles) away.